AhmedTheGreatest/rock-paper-scissors/README.md

 ## Overview

-The Rock, Paper, Scissors project aims to build a console-based JavaScript program from scratch.
-The primary goal is to replicate the classic game in the console.
-The project utilizes JavaScript for all the logic.
+The Rock, Paper, Scissors project aims to build a web-based clone of the classic Rock, Paper, Scissors using HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and JavaScript.

 ## Getting Started